Post

 cookiecutter https://github.com/retr0crypticghost/python-template.git

-The template will ask you a few questions about your project and generate everything automatically.
-You’ll have a working Python project with professional patterns built in.
+Answer a few questions.
+Get a working project with professional patterns built in.

-I should mention that I built this template using the collaborative development approach I’ve written about before.
-I handled the architecture decisions and real-world requirements based on my experience, while AI helped with implementation details, edge cases, and ensuring consistent patterns across all the generated files.
+I should mention—I built this collaboratively.
+I handled the architecture decisions and requirements based on experience.
+AI helped with implementation details, edge cases, and consistency across generated files.

-The result feels more thorough and consistent than what I could have built alone, while still being grounded in practical experience rather than theoretical best practices.
+The result is more thorough than what I could have built alone.
+But it’s grounded in real problems, not theoretical ideals.

-The template is open source and continues to evolve based on real project needs.
-If you’re building Python applications and want to skip the tedious setup work while getting security and quality practices built in, give it a try.
+The template is open source and evolves based on actual project needs.
+If you’re building Python applications and want to skip the setup work while getting security and quality practices built in, give it a try.

-I’m always interested in hearing about how people use it and what patterns would be helpful to include.
-The goal is to make it easier to build Python applications that work well in production, not to create the perfect theoretical template.
+I’m interested in how people use it and what patterns would be helpful to include.
+The goal is practical—making it easier to build Python applications that work in production.

 This post is licensed under CC BY 4.0 by the author.